 The Chicago Manual of Style Online is available.
 The manual (Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers, University of Chicago Press) is also in Falvey Library at the Reference-Information Desk (Call Number: LB2369.T8 2007).

-We expect all papers to be written in correct English grammar (please visit the Dartmouth College website).
+We expect all papers to be written in correct English grammar.
 In other words, faculty do not proof-read papers.

 If a writing assignment differs significantly from academic paper writing standards, your syllabus will provide detailed – if applicable, area specific – guidelines.
 If not, ask for clarification, especially if you are not familiar with (1) sources pertinent to the area of studies and (2) ways to find specialist literature relevant to your research project.